viktech/Writing/ProjectsIntro.md

 I am trying to develop strategies or techniques to allow me to practice these things.
 However, they are naturally challenging to me, so I'm having trouble self-identifying steps to improve or exercises to practice.

+If we could brainstorm or collaboratively review some of the notes I've created, I think it would help a lot.

+Garlic says hello.

+Vik